Employee Experience

 Middle East

-• The United Arab Emirates continues to grow as a high-salary hub, particularly in energy and technology, often providing expatriates with additional housing and benefit packages.
+• The United Arab Emirates continues to grow as a high-salary hub, particularly in energy and technology, often offering expatriates additional housing and benefits.
+CapRelo assists many employers relocating staff to this region, ensuring consistent global payroll compliance and benefits coordination.

 Salary Growth Trends in 2025